dphaener/geekwise-react/contents/day-1/index.md

 [Enzyme JS](http://airbnb.io/enzyme/) is a testing framework built to make testing React components easier.
 It was built and is maintained by the team at [Airbnb](http://airbnb.io).

-### Chai JS

-[Chai JS](http://chaijs.com/) is an assertion library that will give us some nice, human readable language to create our test assertions.

 ## Tools